 The RN/Community Health Nurse primary responsibilities are to work in collaboration with clients to assess their educational, social, health and economic needs, develop an intervention plan, and assist them in attaining their established goals.
 Nurses support each child’s development within the family, recognizing that all learning takes place in the context of relationships and is critically affected by those relationships, as well as support positive parent-child relationships while encouraging parents/care-givers to provide the child with experiences that will help the child to develop a sense of worth, competence and independence.

 The RN/Community Health Nurse also promotes family self-sufficiency and increased understanding of growth and development norms, health promotion practices (including prevention), and importance of parent-child interaction that is age and developmentally appropriate.
 Additional responsibilities include identifying children with physical and/or developmental concerns, providing appropriate referrals for evaluation and intervention, and identifying resource inadequacies to make appropriate referrals for service and following-up to ensure that services are received.

-We are seeking part-time Nurse to work in our South Phoenix service area.
+We are seeking full-time Nurse to work in our South Phoenix service area.

-Position is offered part-time in the South Phoenix service area.
-Part-time includes a partial benefits package (benefits below).
+Position is offered full-time with an excellent benefits package as noted below.
 Southwest Human Development is an equal opportunity employer.

 Employee Assistance Program

 Paid sick time